Ten Crack Commandments: The Ten Crack Commandments

-Reception
+Legacy

 "Ten Crack Commandments" is widely considered to be one of Biggie's greatest works.
 Billboard ranked the song number nine on their list of the 25 greatest Notorious B.I.G. songs, The Guardian ranked the song number five on their list of the 20 greatest Notorious B.I.G. songs, and Rolling Stone ranked the song number four on their list of the 50 greatest Notorious B.I.G. songs.
 On their list of the 25 best songs about selling drugs, Complex rated the song number one.